 “You gotta nourish to flourish.” -Unknown

 We have had a great summer, loving our RV and the fun of taking our home on wheels to new places and experiencing new adventures.
-So far, one of the best things about traveling in our RV has been being able to cook outside and taking the meals we love the most with us.
-We’ve had some great food in beautiful spots.
-Everything tastes great outside!
+So far, one of the best things about traveling in our RV has been being able to cook outside and taking the meals we love the most along.
+We’ve had some great food in beautiful spots and everything tastes great outside!

 Not only did we eat great food in our RV this summer but we were asked to participate in the Rootless Living Magazine Summer Cookout Series which was tons of fun.
 Over the course of a couple weekends, we used our RV and Blackstone Griddle to bring Rose Mary’s Fried Rice recipe to life to share with the RV community.
 Check out the article and all the other great recipes included in the series at https://www.rootlessliving.com/rose-marys-fried-rice/.

-While Roger and I were dating, his Mother, Rose Mary, taught me how to make her home-made Chinese meal which includes the fried rice and the family favorite, Egg Rolls!
+While Roger and I were dating, his mother, Rose Mary, taught me how to make her homemade Chinese meal which includes fried rice and the family favorite, Egg Rolls!
 I never saw a recipe but I’ve made the recipes my own over the years and we’ve shared them with family and friends for special occasions and on random weekends when we have a craving.
-Rose Mary even had a great set of Chinese dishes that she would get out when the family would sit down to enjoy her Chinese and when she and Roger’s Dad sold their house and set out in their RV as full timers, she gave me a portion of the set, which I hold dear and try to use often!
+Rose Mary even had a great set of Chinese dishes that she would get out when the family would sit down to enjoy her Chinese and when she and Roger’s Dad sold their house and set out in their RV as full-timers, she gave me a portion of the set, which I hold dear and try to use often!

 To get part of our favorite meal on the road, Rose Mary’s Fried Rice has gone from a wok to our Blackstone Griddle and I paired it with Grilled Asian Garlic Steak Skewers.
 The two are easy to make on our griddle and are a great pairing for a Chinese take-out kind of meal in the woods!